WPYO

-WPYO (95.3 FM), is a radio station licensed to Maitland, Florida.
-The station airs a Spanish contemporary hits format, and is branded as "El Zol 95.3.”
+WPYO (95.3 FM), is a commercial radio station licensed to Maitland, Florida.
+The station airs a Spanish-language contemporary hits format, and is branded as El Zol 95.3.
 Owned by Spanish Broadcasting System, it serves the Greater Orlando area.
 The station's transmitter is located in Pine Hills.

 History

 Prior to Cox Enterprises buying the station in 1999, the station was WTLN-FM, a contemporary Christian outlet.
-But after the sale that same year, on January 15, it flipped to Dance Top 40 as 95.3 Party, and became a success in the market with its mix of dance and hip-hop music.
-By 2004, the station had shifted to a hip-hop-driven direction, and rebranded as rhythmic contemporary Power 95.3, restoring the format to Orlando since the flip of WJHM (now WQMP) to urban contemporary in the 1990s (WJHM returned to Rhythmic in 2012, but changed to CHR in 2014).
+But after the sale that same year, on January 15, at 5 p.m., it flipped to dance Top 40 as 95.3 Party, and became a success in the market with its mix of dance and hip-hop music.
+By 2004, the station had shifted to a hip-hop-driven direction, and rebranded as rhythmic contemporary Power 95.3, restoring the format to Orlando since the flip of WJHM to urban contemporary in the 1990s (WJHM returned to rhythmic in 2012, but changed to contemporary hit radio in 2014).

 On April 27, 2018, WPYO flipped to CHR, maintaining the Power branding and some of its airstaff.
-The change came in response to WQMP's recent flip to alternative rock, which briefly gave WXXL a monopoly in the format within the Orlando market.
+The change came in response to WQMP (now WJHM)'s recent flip to alternative rock, which briefly gave WXXL a monopoly in the format within the Orlando market.

 In 2019, Cox Media Group transferred WPYO, along with Tampa Bay sister station WSUN, to CXR Radio, LLC, a divestiture trust run by Elliot B. Evers.
 The transfer followed the sale of the remainder of Cox Media Group from Cox Enterprises to Apollo Global Management; Cox had owned five FM stations in Orlando, one over the FCC limit of four, and the sale eliminated this grandfathered status.

 On February 9, 2022, Spanish Broadcasting System (SBS) announced it would purchase WPYO and WSUN from CXR Radio for $12.5 million.
 The deal marks SBS’ entry into both markets.
 A version of the Power format without on-air personalities moved to one of WCFB's HD Radio subchannels, running as a commercial-free stream through the station's former app and website under the rebranded name "Power Orlando".
-The flip left WXXL as the only CHR station remaining in the Orlando-Winter Haven market until country station WOTW flipped to rhythmic contemporary as WFYY in August 2022.
+The flip left WXXL as the only CHR station remaining in the Orlando-Winter Haven market until country station WOTW flipped to rhythmic contemporary as WFYY in August 2022 (that station flipped to talk radio as "Florida Man Radio" in March 2024, due to low ratings, and was later sold to Norsan Media and now broadcasts a tropical music format as "Kaliente 103.1").